Python-SIP/sip/docs/directives.rst

     %End

-This directive is used to specify handwritten code that is embedded in-line at the very start of the generated module initialisation code.
+This directive is used to specify handwritten code that is embedded in-line at the very start of the generated module initialisation function.

 For example::